gateremark/mind-match/README.md

 # React Card Matching Project

-Welcome to my React card matching project!
-This is a simple but challenging game where the player must match pairs of cards with the same image.
+Welcome to my React card matching project, [Mind Match](https://mind-match.vercel.app/)!
+This is a simple but 'challenging' game where the player must match pairs of cards with the same image.

 ## Installation